-• Consultative Evaluation the Vice President may also perform a probationary evaluation of the Candidate using Appendix J1 during Phase III, provided that the evaluation occurs no later than the fourth week of the Spring quarter of Year 3.
-The evaluation may be initiated by the Vice President, the committee, or the Candidate.
-As prescribed in Article 6A.3.4.2 and 6A.3.4.3, procedures for a consultative evaluation include a follow-up evaluation by a faculty member on the Core Committee.
-In the event of a consultative evaluation:
+The Vice President may also perform a probationary evaluation of the Candidate during this phase, provided that it occurs no later than Week 4 of the Spring quarter of Year 3.
+As explained in Article 6A.3.4.2 and 6A.3.4.3, procedures for a consultative evaluation include a follow-up evaluation by a faculty member on the Core Committee.

-and the required post-evaluation discussion with the Candidate, the Vice President meets with the committee in closed session to review evaluation results.
+a.
+In the event of a consultative evaluation, the Vice President will notify the Candidate and the committee one week in advance of the evaluation date.
+After completing the evaluation and the required post-evaluation discussion with the Candidate, the Vice President meets with the committee in closed session to review evaluation results.
 Subsequent to these deliberations, the committee meets with the Candidate to discuss the consultative evaluation.
-Areas of performance deficiency, if any, are explicitly identified in writing with suggestions for improvement, and the Candidate shall have reasonable opportunity to address these issues during subsequent quarters of Phase III;
+Areas of performance deficiency, if any, are explicitly identified in writing with suggestions for improvement, and the Candidate shall have reasonable opportunity to address these issues during subsequent quarters of Phase III.

-b) The Core Committee shall elect one of its faculty members to perform a follow-up evaluation (using Appendix J1) that includes the performance area(s) evaluated by the Vice President, during either the same or the subsequent quarter.
-The consultative and follow-up evaluations shall be performed in addition to the three probationary evaluations required during Phase III.
+b.
+The Core Committee shall elect one of its faculty members to perform a follow-up probationary evaluation during either the same or the subsequent quarter.
+This evaluation will include the performance area(s) evaluated by the Vice President.